• Skip to primary navigation

 • I use either Dry Sack or Tio Pepe for the sherry in this recipe.
 However, you can use any good dry sherry.
 Do not, however, use a sweet sherry.

-• You can use half-and-half in place of the heavy cream.
+• You can use half-and-half or light cream in place of the heavy cream.

-• I always use fresh shrimp.
+• I always use fresh raw shrimp that I boil in this recipe.
 However, frozen shrimp will work fine in this recipe.

-• Store any unused puff pastry shells in ziploc bag in refrigerator.
-Reheat at 350°F for 10 to 15 minutes or until heated through and crispy.
+• Store any unused puff pastry shells in Ziploc bag in refrigerator.
+Reheat at 350°F for 10 to 15 minutes or until heated through.

 Other Delicious Shrimp Recipes